jacob-ebey/foxesnfriends-gatsby/src/pages/article/nbc-embraces-wartime-television.md

 title: NBC Embraces Wartime Television
 date: 2020-1-10T15:04:10.000Z
 overview: >-
-  NBC starts the new year strong capitalizing on the rise of Islamophobia with the release of their newest chapter in the Law & Order series
+  NBC starts the new year strong capitalizing on the rise of Islamophobia with the release of their newest chapter in the Law & Order series.
 tags:
   - Entertainment
   - US News